 Research shows that diet has a clear impact on immune function, playing a key role in the body's ability to stave off illness and stay healthy.
 Though this might seem a bit of a no-brainer, it's an easy thing to overlook.
 Stressful situations (global pandemics, for instance) often have us reaching for quick comfort in the form of sugary or highly processed snacks.
 Yet while these foods might give us a temporary reprieve via a quick-lived dopamine surge, they don't do us any favors in the long run.

-A well-balanced diet full of colorful fruits and vegetables, healthy fats, and adequate protein is really the key in supporting our bodies during times of stress, ensuring our immune systems have an adequate supply of all the key nutrients needed to function optimally and protect us from disease.
+A well-balanced diet full of colorful fruits and vegetables, healthy fats, and adequate protein is really the key in supporting our bodies during times of stress, ensuring our immune systems have an adequate supply of all the key nutrients needed to function optimally.
 Since snacking often tends to be the place where we go wrong, I like to focus on ways we can make it work to our advantage.

 By including foods, herbs, and spices high in nutrients known to support immune function in all our snack-time rituals, we can turn snacking into a time to build, rather than deplete, our vitality.
 Read on for some immune-boosting snack inspiration.